fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/assignment-2/assignment-2.md

 2) A ~5 minute presentation, presenting the dataset, questions, transformations, encodings, interactions, and findings.
 This presentation should be a combination of the outcomes from assignments 1 and 2.
 Ideally, you should present a clear path between visualization sketches, actual visualizations and insights.
 You should upload the presentation (``.pdf`` or ``.pptx``) to your github project.

-3) One or  more Jupyter Notebooks (``.ipynb``) at the root directory of your git project, with each step of your exploratory process.
+3) One or more Jupyter notebooks (``.ipynb``) at the root directory of your git project, with each step of your exploratory process.
 Make sure it is *easily* reproducible and well documented, including both comments and plots.

 ---